seth-gordon/daemonica/_grammar/numbers.md

-Certain morphemes function as _pseudo-digits_: they must follow at least one actual digit, and they either qualify the number they are attached to (by changing its dimensionality, or by converting it from a point into a range), or they express an informal quantity.
+Certain morphemes function as _pseudo-digits_: they must follow at least one actual digit, and they either qualify the number they are attached to (by changing its dimensionality, or by converting it from a point into a range), or they express a non-arithmetic quantity.

 A digit that may be used as a suffix may also be followed by a pseudo-digit, as another suffix.